The Importance of ADA Website Compliance [VisionCorps Case Study]

 With the click of a button, a user can choose to view the website entirely in black and white.

 Zoom text support

-The website can now support the Zoom text software found on many vision-impaired users’ computers.
+The website can now support the Zoom text software found on many computers used by individuals with vision-impairment.
 This software allows users to magnify the text without losing the integrity of the page’s navigation.